numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 Motivation and Scope
 --------------------

+See also the user impact section for examples of what kind of new datatypes will be enabled by the proposed changes in the long run.

 Motivation
 ^^^^^^^^^^

-See also the user impact section for examples of what should be enabled by the proposed changes in the long run.

-One of the main issues with the current API is the definition of typical functions such as addition and multiplication for parametric datatypes (ones that in addition to a base type require an additional parameter such as strings which need a length or datetime which need a qualifier) require additional steps to determine the output type.
+One of the main issues with the current API is the definition of typical functions such as addition and multiplication for parametric datatypes (compare also NEP 40) require additional steps to determine the output type.
 For example when adding two strings of length four, the result is a string of length 8, which is different from the input.
 Similarly, a datatype which embeds a physical unit must calculate the new unit